 Due to land and construction laws in Japan, there are some houses that legally cannot be rebuilt.
 This is an important point to watch out for when you are looking to buy a home and land.

 Generally speaking, for a road that is at least 4 meters wide, the block of land must have a minimum street frontage of 2 meters.
-If it is less than 2 meters, it is illegal to build on this block.
+If it is less than 2 meters, the city generally won’t approve a building permit to build (there may be some exceptions but only in a minority of situations).
 Other examples include houses built alongside pathways or covered waterways that are not legal roads.
 Some of the less developed areas in Tokyo still have homes alongside very narrow pathways which are not accessible by cars, and more importantly, cannot be accessed by firetrucks in emergencies.
-If the house is destroyed for whatever reason, a new home cannot be built.
+If the house is destroyed for whatever reason, a new home cannot be built (however, there may be exceptions granted in some situations by the local city office).

 - Prices can be considerably lower than other properties (30 ~ 50% lower)